varunsapre/netflix-speed-boost/README.md

 ### ⌨️ Your Speed Key
 - **Pick Any Key**: Set any key as your speed trigger (we suggest 'L')
-- **Smart Setup**: Click "Set Key" and press whatever you want
+- **Smart Setup**: Click the key field and press whatever you want
-- **No Conflicts**: We'll warn you if you pick a key Netflix already uses
+- **No Conflicts**: We'll warn you if you pick a key that conflicts with native controls

 ### 🎨 Visual Effects
 - **Wave Animation**: Pretty waves show when you're speeding up (looks cool!)